Lumi-supercomputer/lumi-userguide/docs/software/lumi-o/common-use-cases.md

 ## Static web content

-A common way to use the object storage is storing static web content, such as images, videos, audio, pdfs or other downloadable content, and adding links to it on a web page, which can run either inside Allas or somewhere else, [like this example](https://a3s.fi/my_fishbucket/my_fish).
+A common way to use the object storage is storing static web content, such as images, videos, audio, pdfs or other downloadable content, and adding links to it on a web page, which can run either inside LUMI or somewhere else, [like this example](https://a3s.fi/my_fishbucket/my_fish).

 Uploading data to LUMI-O can be done with any of the following clients: a-commands, rclone, Swift or S3.